jps27CSE/Create-Fullstack-App-NPM-Package/README.md

 server/.env
 ```

-4. Your backend will automatically connect using this environment variable.
+4. The backend automatically reads this `.env` file on startup.

 ---